 200 million Americans don’t realize foreign transaction fees can apply without foreign travel

-Not everyone travels internationally, and almost everyone assumes they’re safe from foreign fees while at home in the states.
-In fact, 4 in 10 people don’t realize that credit card companies can charge foreign fees while they’re traveling abroad, and 8 in 10 don’t understand that foreign fees can apply while they’re dealing with overseas merchants from the US.
+Not everyone travels internationally (especially these days).
+Almost everyone assumes they’re safe from foreign fees while at home in the US.
+In fact, 4 in 10 people don’t realize that credit card companies can charge foreign fees while they’re traveling abroad.
+Eight in 10 don’t understand that foreign fees can apply while they’re dealing with overseas merchants from the US.

 “Consumers often do not know this until they spot the foreign transaction fee listed separately on a bill,” Sarah Jane Hughes, a university scholar and commercial law fellow at Indiana University, told WalletHub.
-“I would be surprised if these fees are not correctly disclosed in credit card agreements, because that is required.
-Some consumers may not have read the entire set of disclosures or have read only the parts they thought they had interest in at a particular time.”
+“I would be surprised if these fees are not correctly disclosed in credit card agreements because that is required.
+Some consumers may not have read the entire set of disclosures or have read only the parts they thought they had an interest in at a particular time.”

 “It is a challenge of public education to make people aware of the possibility of such fees and to prompt them to become informed regarding their own credit cards,” said Sherrill L. Shaffer of the University of Wyoming.
-“It’s a bit of a chicken-and-egg problem: anyone who is broadly aware of such fees will likely take a moment to check out the particulars for their own card; but anyone who hasn’t looked at it for their own card probably is unaware of the issue more generally.”
+“It’s a bit of a chicken-and-egg problem.
+Anyone who is broadly aware of such fees will likely take a moment to check out the particulars for their own card.
+But anyone who hasn’t looked at it for their own card probably is unaware of the issue more generally.”

 Charlie Leocha is the President of Travelers United.
 He has been working in Washington, DC, for the past 11 years with Congress, the Department of Transportation and industry stakeholders on travel issues.
 He was the first consumer representative to the Advisory Committee for Aviation Consumer Protections appointed by the Secretary of Transportation from 2012 through 2018.